HackYourFuture/React/week1/lesson-plan.md

 Teacher suggestion:

 - Make a jquery app first and then change it into dom
-- "Why react comes" - video - all students should watch this.
+- "Why React comes" - video - all students should watch this.

 ## Flipped classroom videos